tswizzle141/Tversky-Kahneman-A-New-Loss-Function-For-Skin-Lesion-Image-Segmentation/README.md

 The Tversky-Kahneman probability weighting function:
 $$\omega(z)=\frac{z^{\gamma}}{[z^{\gamma}+(1-z)^{\gamma}]^{\frac{1}{\gamma}}}$$
-where $z \in [0,1]$ is the cumulative probability distribution of gains or losses in a number of economical fields, $\gamma \in (0,1)$ is a parameter.
+where $z \in [0,1]$ is the cumulative probability distribution of gains or losses in a number of economical fields, $\gamma$ $\in (0,1)$ is a parameter.
 To be more detailed, $z$ would be the probability distribution of gain or loss if there is only one economical field; otherwise, $z$ is the cumulative probability distribution of gains or losses in several economical fields.

 Inspired by this kind of function, a new loss for medical image segmentation is proposed, which is also named as Tversky-Kahneman:
 $$\Omega(x)=\frac{x^{\gamma}}{[x^{\gamma}+(1-x)^{\gamma}]^{\frac{1}{\gamma}}}$$